InesDim/Song-s-Myth/README.md

 cd songsmyth
-Install the required packages: install.packages(c("shiny", "dplyr", "ggplot2", [Additional packages])) Usage
+Install the required packages: install.packages(c("shiny", "dplyr", "ggplot2", [Additional packages]))

+##Usage
-# Run the Shiny app:
+Run the Shiny app:
 library(shiny)
 runApp("path_to_app_directory")
 Access the app: Once the app is running, navigate to http://localhost:3838 in your web browser to interact with the application.
-Contributing
+Contributing.
+Or you can run the app with this link : https://inesdimassi.shinyapps.io/songsmyth/

 ## Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate documentation.